 Those customers who did get their hands on the new coupe were not necessarily impressed.
 The big Land Cruiser frame lacked sufficient rigidity, resulting in a disconcerting amount of chassis flex over large bumps.
-(This weakness was partially addressed in 1954, but not enough; Bob Bourke recalled that he beefed up the frame his personal car even further before it felt adequately solid.)
+(This weakness was partially addressed in 1954, but not enough; Bob Bourke recalled that he beefed up the frame of his personal car even further before it felt adequately solid.)
 Assembly quality was not the best either, so squeaks and rattles were common.
 Both the body and the frame also proved to be very vulnerable to rust.

 The coupes eventually accounted for nearly half of all 1953 Studebaker passenger car sales.
 However, that total was only 166,364, down more than 100,000 units from 1951.
 The main reason was a fierce price war between Ford and Chevrolet (and, to a lesser extent, competition between Buick, Oldsmobile, and Pontiac) that forced Big Three dealers to cut prices to the bone.
 Studebaker, with its higher production costs, simply could not afford to respond; each sedan cost hundreds of dollars more to build than GM would have spent on an identical car and the coupes were even costlier.
 Although the “Loewy coupe” was an aesthetic triumph, it was not a financial success.

 THE STUDEBAKER-PACKARD MERGER

 By early 1954, Studebaker was in very bad shape.
 Production for the 1954 model year was barely 50% of the already-depressed 1953 total, well under 80,000 units.
 The board started looking for partners.